Socialism in Acts

 Once the Holy Spirit had enlightened them, something changed.
 They

-began to preach as if the parousia was imminent.
+began to preach as if the Parousia was imminent.
 And they no longer

 thought of it as a purely physical transformation.
 There were, however,

-two main things that they were sure of; that the parousia would occur
+two main things that they were sure of; that the Parousia would occur

 within their generation and that Jerusalem would pay a heavy price for her